-We find that DFO induced the expression of a set of 297 transcripts by at least 4-fold ($p \le 0.01$) (Figure 3.4B).
-Of this set, 69 were inhibited by polyamide 1 by at least 2-fold ($p \le 0.01$).
-For comparison, HIF-1 α siRNA inhibited 244, and echinomycin 263 of the 297 DFO-induced transcripts.
-It is not known what proportion of these affected transcripts are direct HIF-1 targets.
-To examine more closely the effects of polyamide 1, HIF-1 α siRNA, and echinomycin on transcripts induced directly by HIF-1, we examined a limited set of 31 transcripts consisting of previously identified direct HIF-1 targets that were induced at least 1.5-fold ($p \le 0.01$) by DFO in this experiment (Figure 3.4C) (28, 36-45) Nearly all 31 transcripts in this set were down-regulated by HIF-1 α siRNA.
+We find that DFO induced the expression of a set of 297 transcripts by at least 4-fold (p \leq 0.01) (Figure 4.4B) (Appendix A, Table A1).
+Of this set, 69 were inhibited by polyamide 1 by at least 2-fold (p \leq 0.01) (Appendix A, Table A2).
+For comparison, HIF-1 α siRNA inhibited 244, and echinomycin 263 of the 297 DFO-induced transcripts (Figure 4.4B).
+It is not known what proportion of these affected transcripts are direct

+HIF-1 targets.
+To examine more closely the effects of polyamide 1, HIF-1 α siRNA, and echinomycin on transcripts induced directly by HIF-1, we examined a limited set of 31 transcripts consisting of previously identified direct HIF-1 targets that were induced at least 1.5-fold (p \leq 0.01) by DFO in this experiment (Figure 4.4C) (27, 35-44) Nearly all 31 transcripts in this set were down-regulated by HIF-1 α siRNA.
 In most cases, the expression was reduced to levels observed in cells untreated with DFO.
 Echinomycin treatment resulted in down-regulation of all 31 transcripts.
 For some genes, including VEGF, expression was reduced to levels far below those of the siRNA-treated cells and non-induced controls.
 Polyamide 1 inhibited the expression of 14 of these but displayed minimal effect on the others.
-Shown in Figure 3.5 is a Venn diagram representing transcripts commonly down- and up-regulated ($|fold-change| \ge 2.0, p \le 0.01$) by 1 and HIF- 1α siRNA, by 1 and echinomycin, and by HIF- 1α siRNA and echinomycin.

-The HRE sequences for these genes, where known, are displayed in Table 3.3.
-Quantitative real-time RT-PCR was used to confirm the effects of polyamides 1, 3, echinomycin, and siRNA treatments on these 11 genes.
-RT-PCR confirms that siRNA and echinomycin reduced expression of all genes in this set.
-Polyamide 1 significantly affected four genes in this set.
-Polyamide 3 had a modest but measurable effect on VEGF expression, but little effect on the expression of all the others.
-Chromatin immunoprecipitation was used to measure HIF-1 occupancy at the VEGF and carbonic anhydrase IX (CA9) HRE, which were both affected by polyamide 1, and PGK1, which was unaffected (Figure 3.6).
-HIF-1 α occupancy at the VEGF HRE was decreased by HIF-1 α siRNA, echinomycin, and polyamide 1, but less so by HRE-mismatch polyamide 3.
-HIF-1 occupancy at the CA9 locus was also decreased by HIF-1 α siRNA, echinomycin, and polyamide 1, but was unaffected by 3.
-HIF-1 occupancy at PGK1 was markedly decreased by siRNA, but minimally affected by polyamides 1 and 3.
-Surprisingly, echinomycin did not appear to affect HIF-1 occupancy at this locus.
-It is interesting to note that all of the genes affected by polyamide 1 (Table 3.2) have HREs that fall within the sequence 5'-(T/A)ACGTG-3', consistent with the expected DNA binding preferences for 1.
+The HRE sequences for these genes, where known, are displayed in Table 4.2.
+Quantitative real-time RT-PCR was used to confirm the effects of polyamide and siRNA treatments on these genes.
+Chromatin immunoprecipitation was used to measure HIF-1 occupancy at the HREs of VEGF and carbonic anhydrase IX (CA9), which were both affected by polyamide 1, and those of BNIP3, and PGK1, which were unaffected (Figure 4.6).
+HIF-1α occupancy at the VEGF HRE was decreased by HIF-1α siRNA, echinomycin, and polyamide 1, but less so by treatment with 3.
+HIF-1 occupancy at the carbonic anhydrase IX locus was also decreased in the presence of 1, but not at that of BNIP3 or PGK1, consistent with the observed gene expression changes.
+It is interesting to note that all of the genes affected by polyamide 1 displayed in Table 2 have HREs that fall within the sequence 5'-(T/A)ACGTG-3', consistent with the expected DNA binding preferences for this molecule.